mute019/mute019/README.md

-- 👋 Hi, I’m @mute019
+- 👋 Hi, I’m Bijoy
-- 👀 I’m interested in Embedded Software Development
+- 👀 I’m interested in Embedded Software Development and Engineering.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning CMake, Bash Scripting
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Open Source Projects
 - 📫 How to reach me ...

 <!---